Nuwiq (Antihemophilic Factor (Recombinant) (Nuwiq))

 How do I store and/or throw out Nuwiq?

-- If Nuwiq (antihemophilic factor (recombinant) (nuwiq)) is given at home, store unopened containers at room temperature or in the refrigerator.
+- If Nuwiq (antihemophilic factor (recombinant) (nuwiq)) is given at home, store unopened containers in a refrigerator.
 Do not freeze.

 - If stored at room temperature, make a note of the date it was placed at room temperature.